-Other Options evaluated but not included in the programmes
+Other Options evaluated but not included in the programmes Evaluated but not included in the programmes

-Other Option orner Options evaluated but not included in the programmes To increase Road access to enable Left In/Left Out entrance on SH6 Discounted for safety reasons subdivision for new sections Modify Stalker Rd roundabout for access Only possible if Henry Land becomes available developable land SH6 midway between Stalker Rd and Howards Dr (existing tree lined drive Not permitted by NZTA, too close to Stalker Roundabout Efficient Water supply infrastructure New dedicated stand-alone water source and treatment Not efficient when so close to existing supply infrastructure Connect to existing watermain on SH6 Not enough capacity that enables Connect to existing reticulation in Shotover Country/Lake Hayes Estate Not enough capacity housing Use existing rising main along Old School Road Not enough capacity?? development Wastewater infrastructure New WWTP within development, with disposal to land or river (Shotover/ Not efficient when so close to existing supply Connect to existing gravity sewer at Stalker roundabout (existing tee been Not enough capacity???
-Connect to existing rising main at Howards Dr roundabout (requires WWP Not enough capacity???
+To increase the supply of developable

+Road access to enable subdivision for new section land

+Left In/Left Out entrance on SH6

+Discounted for safety reasons

+Efficient infrastructure that enables housing development Water supply infrastructure that enables housing New dedicated stand-alone water source and treatment Use existing reticulation in Shotover Country/Lake Hayes Estate Use existing rising main along Old School Road Not enough capacity?

+Wastewater infrastructure that enables housing Wastewater infrastructure that enables housing at evaluate infrastructure that enables New WWTP within development, with disposal to land or river (Shotover/ Connect to existing gravity sever at Stalker roundabout (requires WWP Connect to existing main along Old School Road Not enough capacity???

+Not enough capacity???

+Not enough capacity???

+Not enough capacity???